Joi/joi.github.io/_posts/2020-07-12-bbq-shrimp.md

 ![BBQ Spread](/images/roast-first.jpeg){:height="50%" width="50%"}<br>
 _Tried low indirect heat first, brought steak to 115ºF then seared over direct heat to 125ºF.
 Got a nice "look" on the steak._

+I followed a recipe for the shrimp marinade and it turned out salty.
+I guess I need to season marinades to taste, but that's tricky...